plaitse/ssh-key/README.md

 - Avoid writing functions with more than 3 parameters, if there is a need for, pass a "context" object with all of those
 - Follow the [SOLID](https://en.wikipedia.org/wiki/SOLID) object oriented design principles, keep your classes and methods as small as possible.
-- Keep it simple ! avoid complicated patterns when not necessary
+- Keep it simple!
+Avoid complicated patterns when not necessary
 - Entities destined to be persisted into a storage (Mongo, Couch, Mariadb etc ..) must be modeled as classes with a default values for each property
 - Write comments when needed on classes and identifiers (methods, properties, parameters, contructors)

 ### Testing

 - Do a clear separation between end-to-end/integration testing and unit tests: unit tests don't launch a program, don't do network of file system access.
-Integration and end-to-end (browser testing) are considered the same. **unit test files must end with .test.ts or (.test.js)** , **end-to-end and integration test files names must end with .e2e.js or .e2e.js** .
+Integration and end-to-end (browser testing) are considered the same. **unit test files must end with .test.ts or (.test.js)**, **end-to-end and integration test files names must end with .e2e.js or .e2e.js**.
 Keep in mind that those tests will not run in the same Gitlab CI pipeline.

 ## Immutability